-Nusa Lembongan is one of three Nusa Islands and you have the option of doing a day trip from Bali or you can spend a few days exploring the island which I highly recommend if you have the time!
+You have the option of making a day trip from Bali or you can spend a few days exploring the island which I highly recommend if you have the time!

-I have put together this complete guide of the 21 Epic Things To Do In Nusa Lembongan to help you craft together your own itinerary.
+I have put together this complete guide to the 25 BEST Things To Do In Nusa Lembongan to help you craft together your own itinerary.

 Also in this guide, I have included some useful information on how to get to Nusa Lembongan, where to stay, the best way to get around the island, and much more!

-The ferry ticket also includes a hotel pick-up from your accommodation in Bali and a drop-off directly to the pier at Pemelisan Harbor.
+The fast boat ticket also includes a hotel pick-up from your accommodation in Bali and a drop-off directly to the pier at Sanur Harbor.

-One of the most top-rated tours with great reviews and hundreds of bookings is the day trip from Bali from Bali.
+One of the top-rated tours with great reviews and hundreds of bookings is this day trip from Bali.

 The tour includes a hassle-free hotel pick-up in Bali, return boat transfers, and a guided tour of all the top attractions on the islands.

-Renting a scooter is the cheapest and most convenient means of transport around the island.
-The roads are pretty well maintained and I always recommend wearing a helmet for extra precaution, regardless of the locals when they say it’s not necessary.
+Renting a scooter is the cheapest and most convenient method of transport around the island.

 There are a number of scooter rental shops dotted along the main street that will be able to sort you out with some wheels when you arrive.

-Alternatively, you can ask the receptionist at your accommodation to help organize a scooter rental for you.
+Alternatively, ask the receptionist at your accommodation to help organize a scooter rental for you.

 There are hundreds of accommodations to choose from on the island so I have narrowed it down to a few of the best places to stay to suit the needs of budget backpackers, luxury travelers, and everyone in between.